-- 1. The title appears in all capital letters and each line of it is centered. - 2.
-The author's name is to be in upper and lower case, with no indication of academic or other titles.
+- The title appears in all capital letters and each line of it is centered. - The author's name is to be in upper and lower case, with no indication of academic or other titles.

-CERTIFICATE PAGE (see attached sample)
+CERTIFICATION PAGE (see attached sample, also known as Signature Page)

-1. The certificate page will contain the signatures of all examiners.
+• The certification page will contain the signatures of all examiners.
 A student must prepare this page by using the sample page at the end of these guidelines as the model.